joesavio12/linux-cloud-learning/Basics/commands.md

    - Example: `/etc/systemd/system/backup.timer`

 ### MANAGING USERS
-30. cat /etc/passwd
+30. `cat /etc/passwd`

-31.sudo cat/etc/shadow
+31.`sudo cat/etc/shadow`

-32. cat /etc/group
+32. `cat /etc/group`

-33.groups
+33.`groups`

-34.sudo adduser "name of the new user" # Adds new user
+34.`sudo adduser "name of the new user"` # Adds new user

-35. su - "new user name" # to got to the new user
+35. `su - "new user name"` # to got to the new user

-36. sudo su - "new user name"
+36. `sudo su - "new user name"`

-37. sudo userdel -r "new user name" # This will delete the user and the files !!
+37. `sudo userdel -r "new user name"` # This will delete the user and the files !!
 USE CAREFULLY"
 Note: ignore this message, "userdel: andor mail spool (/var/mail/andor) not found"

-38. sudo groupadd "name of the new group" #To add a new group
+38. `sudo groupadd "name of the new group"` #To add a new group

-39. sudo usermod -aG "name of the new group" user-name # will add the user to the new group
+39. `sudo usermod -aG "name of the new group"` user-name # will add the user to the new group

-40. sudo gpasswd -d user-name "name of the group" # Removes the user from the group
+40. `sudo gpasswd -d user-name "name of the group"` # Removes the user from the group

-41. sudo groupdel "name of group to be deleted" # to delete a group
+41. `sudo groupdel "name of group to be deleted"` # to delete a group